lsst-sqre/sqr-000/index.rst

 Since they are standalone, self-encapsulated documents, technotes can be easily archived and assigned digital object identifiers, DOIs.
 DOIs allow technotes to be easily cited in scientific literature.
-The benefit of a citeable-trail of DM implementation work is that LSST publications can more accurately describe DM's engineering work.
+The benefit of a citeable-trail of DM documentation is that LSST publications can more accurately describe DM's engineering work.
 We use Zenodo_ as an archive and DOI provider, taking advantage of its GitHub integration.

 Technotes are versioned